willis7/soapui-gradle-plugin/README.md

 ### loadtest properties

-To configure the SoapUI load test task you can choose to set the following properties within the `loadtest` closure of the `soapui` extension:
+To configure the SoapUI load test task you can choose to set the following properties within the `load` closure of the `soapui` extension:

 * `projectFile` : Specified the name of the SoapUI project file to use